 Professional headshot of a smiling woman with brown hair, wearing a green scalloped-neck sweater and silver jewelry, against a wooden background.

-Welcome to the University of Minnesota Pediatric Residency’s webpage!
-I hope you’ll be able to use this website as a jumping-off point to learn about the incredible training opportunities available in our residency program.
-It has been my privilege and honor to be a part of the educational leadership team in our program for the past 14 years.
+Welcome to the University of Minnesota Pediatric Residency Program!
+We hope this website will serve as a starting point as you explore the incredible training opportunities available through our program.
+It has been my privilege and honor to be part of our program’s educational leadership team for the past 14 years, and I am excited to share what makes our program such a special place to train.

 Emily Borman-Shoap, MD